-Menopause and cancer are associated for a number of reasons:
+Menopause and cancer are associated for several reasons:

-- Cancer treatment (chemotherapy and/or radiotherapy) can cause ovaries to fail and you start menopause
+- Cancer treatment (chemotherapy and/or radiotherapy) can cause ovaries to fail, causing you to experience menopausal symptoms

-- Hormone therapies (such as Tamoxifen and aromatase inhibitors) used to treat breast cancer can cause menopausal symptoms
+- Hormone therapies (such as tamoxifen and aromatase inhibitors) used to treat breast cancer after surgery, radiotherapy and/or chemotherapy can cause menopausal symptoms.

-Studies show 25% of women who develop breast cancer are not menopausal, this means they may experience menopause sooner than they would otherwise have done.
+Studies show 25% of women who develop breast cancer are not postmenopausal.
+This means that cancer treatment may cause them to experience menopause sooner than they otherwise would have done.

-- you may be in menopause when diagnosed with cancer
+- you may be in the perimenopause when diagnosed with cancer

-- stopping hormone replacement therapy (HRT), when your cancer diagnosis is made, can bring on menopausal symptoms that may have been otherwise masked by HRT
+- stopping menopause hormone therapy, or MHT (formerly called hormone replacement therapy, or HRT) when your cancer diagnosis is made can bring on menopausal symptoms that otherwise may have been treated by MHT.

 Breast cancer is the most common cancer affecting women, so much of the information and research about cancer and menopause relates to breast cancer.
 But treatment for other cancers (including childhood cancers, non-hormonal cancers and hormonal cancers) can also result in menopause.

 Not all cancer treatments will cause menopause.
-For some women menopause symptoms are temporary, for others menopause is permanent.
-Sometimes periods will stop straight away and sometimes menopause symptoms will start immediately or build up over time.
+For some women menopausal symptoms are temporary; for others, menopause is permanent.
+Sometimes periods will stop straight away, and sometimes menopausal symptoms will start immediately, or build up over time.
 There is no way of predicting how menopause will affect each woman.
 Whether permanent menopause occurs depends on age, the type and dosage of chemotherapy and how long it is used for.

-It is sometimes difficult to distinguish between what are 'normal' menopausal symptoms and which symptoms are made worse because of the cancer.
+It is sometimes difficult to distinguish between which are 'normal' menopausal symptoms and which symptoms are made worse because of the cancer.